Elwinc2799/ClickBites/README.md

+I'll add the instructions to create the `next.config.js` file after the Front-End setup and before the Back-End setup section.

+Here's the updated content:

 # ClickBites - ABSA Restaurant Recommendation System

 Welcome to ClickBites, an innovative full-stack restaurant recommendation system that leverages the power of aspect-based sentiment analysis of reviews.
 Our system analyses a vast range of restaurant reviews, primarily focusing on the Yelp Open Dataset (US restaurants), but we have also included a selection of local Malaysian restaurants to broaden your dining horizon.